johnfanv2/LenovoLegionLinux/README.md

 ## :rocket: Features
 - [x] light on RAM and CPU and without telemetry
+- [x] small GUI for fan curve; other features by GUI tools of distribution
+- [x] also fully controllable by scripts or from terminal
 - [x] set a fully featured custom fan curve with up to 10 points
     - even allows speed below 1600 RPM
     - set temperatere points when the fan speed (level) should change